-Using the tapescript As a follow-up activity, you may want to prepare a photocopy of the tapescript for students to read while listening.
+Using the tapescript As a follow-up activity, you may want to hand out copies of the tapescript for students to read while listening.
 It may be useful to use parts of the tapescript to focus on pronunciation (see below).
 If less able students are demotivated by listening activities, you may occasionally want to give them a tapescript at an earlier stage.
 All the tapescripts can be found in the Teacher's Book and on the iTools disc.

 Other sources for listening Apart from the recorded material on the Audio CD, students should be exposed to English at every opportunity.
 It is important, therefore, that you use English in class as much as possible, both for instructions and for conversation.
-It is also important that students pay attention to what their classmates say.
-Ensure that students listen to their classmates by asking checking questions, such as: Do you agree?
-I Have you got the same answer?
-I Can you repeat what (Carl) said?